nobruinfo/midnightmega/readme.md

   ~~sector 0.~~
 * ✓ ~~The yet state of development only uses the left file list so~~ ~~*copy* actually only duplicates files on the same disk~~
-* ✓ ~~BAM is only supported for one sector, tracks 41 to 80~~
+* ✓ ~~BAM is only supported for one sector, tracks 41 to 80.~~
   ~~therefore not yet covered.~~
 * ✓ ~~BAM is not yet in attic RAM, therefore multiple discs not~~ ~~cached.~~
 * ✓ ~~Improve handling of DEL type files.~~
 * ✓ ~~reading/writing .d81 always takes two logical sectors at once,~~
-  ~~writing of a single one should first read its accompaigning one~~
+  ~~writing of a single one should first read its accompaigning one.~~
-* ✓ ~~reading the last sector 39 results in side 1 and an invalid next~~ ~~track~~
+* ✓ ~~reading the last sector 39 results in side 1 and an invalid~~ ~~next track.~~
-* Modifier key handling could be improved/optimised to treat keys different that don't require modification at all
+* Modifier key handling could be improved/optimised to treat keys different that don't require modification at all.
-* Flickering in Xemu when e.g. cursor up is performed multiple times because of how modifier keys are currently handled
+* Flickering in Xemu when e.g. cursor up is performed multiple times because of how modifier keys are currently handled.
+* If a file is only read the drive's LED doesn't switch back off.
+It seems this is done by _miniinit() which needs to be checked anyway.

 # C environment